 However, the inspection officers take many days to properly evaluate the integrity of industrial or other assets.
 Further data processing takes up more days to the point where the final claim structure is developed.

 The most obvious bottleneck here is the delay.
-Many days or weeks are spent to properly assess the risk factors, of supposing many acres of a solar farm.
+Many days or weeks are spent in order to properly assess the risk factors, say several acres of a solar farm.
 This delay is a clear and direct cost to both parties.
 The actual man-hours spent doing the inspections add on the total cost.

 b.
 Errors and problems in risk profiling for insurance companies

 Within the post-event evaluation, the inspection officers’ work is more detailed and impactful.
 They must decipher the efficacy of the loss in terms of the agreed clauses for the claim.
-The bottlenecks of delays and errors again lead to devaluation for both parties, the insurer and the insured.
+The bottlenecks of delays and errors again lead to devaluation for both parties, the insurer and the insured, costing way more time and money that need to be spent.

 Drones in insurance industry: A perfect fit